 I recall waking up early one morning and I was sharing my bed with a morning dove.
 I felt like Cinderella after the Prince returned the glass slipper.
 The girl next to me hugged me.
 The girls had brought me chocolate cupcakes with sprinkles and it was a sensational dessert.

-Look at this picture.
-I was in my glory.
 I was never heavy in my whole life.
 The camp was able to bring on my fatso and I loved it.
 My self-esteem was never better.
 My parents asked me if I wanted to stay all summer.
 But, I had plans for when I returned home.
 I wanted to go on American Bandstand and "dance like nobody was watching."

-So, I left after two more weeks.
-I should have been classified a superstar and returned to my home town like a hero in a ticker tape parade.
 I think as I walk around today, the happiness of those many weeks still lives in a small corner of my mind and brings me to euphoric places for which I can always pinpoint the reason.

 Life was good.
 It still is.
 But, it's those childhood sublime memories that remain and stick with us.